Prompt Embeddings

 What prompt embeddings do

-When you generate from a model with a prompt embedding configured:
+When generating from a model with a prompt embedding configured:

-• The user types a normal prompt: a young woman holding a coffee cup
+• The creator types a normal prompt: a young woman holding a coffee cup

-• The system silently appends your embedding tokens, such as , MYSTYLE, vibrant colors, soft lighting
+• The system appends the embedding tokens — for example, , MYSTYLE, vibrant colors, soft lighting

 • The model receives the combined prompt and generates accordingly